Thank you to Walmart for sponsoring this post.

 Car Phone Charger

-Keep all your electronics fully charged even on extra long drives.
+Keep all your electronics fully charged even on extra long drives by picking up a car phone charger.

 Most countries require you to keep both hands on the wheel while driving.
 Grab a bluetooth headset so you can safely drive and communicate hands free.